muratk5n/thirdwave/en/README.md

 I literally ran that code as I am writing this.
 So right now I have 25 mil ratings, for 58K movies, by anonymous 280K users residing in my notebook's memory.
 This is not a drill.
-We have fantastic computing capabilities..
+We have ample computing capabilities..

 ---

-Anyone can do this.
-Get the full zip file from [here](https://grouplens.org/datasets/movielens/latest/), unzip, then for example read the ratings with,
+How to?
+Full zip file is [here](https://grouplens.org/datasets/movielens/latest/), unzip, then for example read the ratings with,

 ```python